-A major feature added to Mimkatz this summer is “DCSync” which effectively “impersonates” a Domain Controller and requests account password data from the targeted Domain Controller.
+A major feature added to Mimkatz in August 2015 is “DCSync” which effectively “impersonates” a Domain Controller and requests account password data from the targeted Domain Controller.
 DCSync was written by Benjamin Delpy and Vincent Le Toux.

 The exploit method prior to DCSync was to run Mimikatz or Invoke-Mimikatz on a Domain Controller to get the KRBTGT password hash to create Golden Tickets.
 With Mimikatz’s DCSync and the appropriate rights, the attacker can pull the password hash, as well as previous password hashes, from a Domain Controller over the network without requiring interactive logon or copying off the Active Directory database file (ntds.dit).

 Special rights are required to run DCSync.
 Any member of Administrators, Domain Admins, or Enterprise Admins as well as Domain Controller computer accounts are able to run DCSync to pull password data.
 Note that Read-Only Domain Controllers are not allowed to pull password data for users by default.

 The credentials section in the graphic above shows the current NTLM hashes as well as the password history.
 This information can be valuable to an attacker since it can provide password creation strategies for users (if cracked).

 Will’s post has great information on Red Team usage of Mimikatz DCSync: